 See if you can pick out the baby Jesus and his family, the three wise men bearing gifts who were believed to have visited Jesus after his birth, a shepherd or two and see how many barnyard animals you can name.

 This is called a Nativity scene and is something that has been around for a very long time.
 The idea was originally thought up by Saint Francis of Assisi who was born about 840 years ago!

 Did you know that Santa Claus (or Father Christmas) hasn't always worn red clothes?

 Hard to believe isn't it?
-However the typical jolly man in the red suit we’ve all come to know and love spent much of the time prior to 1870 wearing green!
+However the jolly man in the red suit we’ve all come to know and love wore green before 1870!
 In fact Father Christmas was very different from the figure we know today.
 He didn’t climb down chimneys, he didn’t give gifts – he didn’t even live at the North Pole and use reindeer as a means of transportation.

 The origins of Father Christmas in England date back to ancient pre-Christian midwinter festivals where an unnamed pagan figure, wearing a green hooded cloak and a wreath of holly, ivy or mistletoe, would come to lift people’s spirits during the bleakest time of year.
 Although not yet associated with Christmas, this wintry figure would shape the evolving image of Father Christmas for centuries to come.

 How many reindeer are they and what are their names?

 There has always been some debate as to how many reindeer pull the sleigh and what their names and positions are and where does Rudolph fit in etc. All I can tell you is what I learned for the short time when I was at the workshop at the North Pole.